Rochester Democrat and Chronicle, May 25th, 2005

-In keeping with our Presidential visits to Rochester series (BELOW), on May 24th, 2005 President George W. Bush spoke at Greece Athena High School about social security.
+In keeping with our Presidential visits to Rochester series (AT END), on May 24th, 2005 President George W. Bush spoke at Greece Athena High School about social security.

 As candidates and presidents, George W. and father came to Rochester 5 times.
 Bush Sr. as vice presidential candidate in 1980; vice presidential candidate in 1984 and as President in 1989 and Bush Jr. again as President in 2006.

 Following Bush’s close but clear victory in 2004 over Democrat John Kerry, Bush made social security reform his priority domestic issue.